Lebesgue measure of distance sets with regular pins and multi-scale Mizohata-Takeuchi-type estimates: Preliminaries

 It is easy to verify that $\dH E\leq \dim_P E\leq \overline{\dim}_M E$, and $\dH E=\dim_P E$ if $E$ is Ahlfors-David regular (not vice versa).
 For details and more discussion on their relations, we refer to Mattila's books \cite{Mat95} as a reference.

 We will need several standard techniques in modern harmonic analysis.
 We only state the version for our use.
-The proofs are not hard, so we omit details and refer to, for example, Guth's lecture notes (see his homepage) and Demeter's book \cite{Demeter20}, as references.
+The proofs are not hard, so we omit details and refer to, for example, Guth's lecture notes (see his homepage) as a reference.

 Throughout this paper, $\D_r$ denotes the collection of almost disjoint half-open-half-closed $r$-cubes that cover $\R^d$, $R^\epsilon Q$ denotes the dilation by factor $R^\epsilon$ from the center of $Q$, $m$ denotes the Lebesgue measure, and $m_Q:=m(Q)^{-1}m|_Q$ denotes the normalized Lebesgure measure on $Q$.